annie-qiu26/illiniorganiser/README.md

 **Framework**: [Django](https://www.djangoproject.com) is a modern Python Web framework that makes web development cool.
 Try and go through [this guide](https://docs.djangoproject.com/en/1.11/intro/tutorial01/) to understand how Django works.

 **Frontend**: [Bootstrap 4](https://getbootstrap.com/docs/3.3/components/) is a popular front-end framework.
 Before inventing a new UI element, check if it already exists in Bootstrap.
-For styling, we use [SCSS](http://sass-lang.com/guide), a pre-compiled superset of CSS.
-For scripting, we use [ECMAScript 6](http://es6-features.org), the latest standard for Javascript (which isn't completely supported by all browsers, so our ES6 gets pre-compiled into ES5 via Babel).
+For styling, we use [SCSS](http://sass-lang.com/guide), a pre-compiled superset of CSS that all the pros use nowadays.
+For scripting, we use [ECMAScript 6](http://es6-features.org), the latest standard for Javascript (which isn't completely supported by all browsers, so our ES6 gets pre-compiled into ES5 via [Babel](https://babeljs.io)).

 ## Setup